East Sussex’s only dive pool is set to close following Eastbourne Borough Council plan to replace the Sovereign centre.

 “There will be no facilities for children or young people in the whole of the County.
 It’s an amazing sport.

 “Yes, it’s a minority sport, no-one is arguing against that.
-It’s a delightful sport and is really on the go, there has been a massive interest since the last two Olympic Games.”
+It’s a delightful sport and it is really on the go, there has been a massive interest since the last two Olympic Games.”

 The team uses the pool up to three times a week.
 The divers are aged between eight and 16.
 The closure of the pool will mean, if they wish to continue, they will have to travel as far as Tunbridge Wells.
-Leader of the Eastbourne Borough Council, David Tutt, believes that the construction of the dive pool, will be of great cost.
+Leader of the Eastbourne Borough Council, David Tutt, believes that the construction of a new dive pool, will be of great cost.

 “The reason why the dive pool wasn’t put into the plans was purely cost, you’re looking at a diving pool which is greatly used, the cost of that is about £1 million.
 I have had discussions with the people interested with diving and we will look at that again.”